webber3242/DeDupe2Activate/README.md

 ### Intelligent Tab Selection
 When duplicates are found, the extension keeps the "best" tab based on:
 - 🎯 Active tab (the one you're currently viewing)
-- 🔊 Playing audio (don't close that music!)
+- 🔊 Playing audio
 - 📌 Pinned tabs
 - ⏰ Most recently loaded
-- 🕒 Oldest tab (as a tiebreaker)
+- 🕒 Oldest tab

 ## 📦 Installation